 The designation entitles the Member to recognition for their long-standing membership along with other Member entitlements as specified in this Constitution.

 The Board may provide additional entitlements, over and above those identified in this Constitution.
 To the extent the Board provides additional entitlements they will be defined in the By-Laws.

+Inter-Club Transfer

+In addition to the requirements under clause 8, an application by a member from another Surf Lifesaving Club must comply with the SLSA procedures and the other Club’s requirements.
+Any disputes on transfers shall be resolved as per SLSA procedures.

 SUBSCRIPTIONS AND FEES